ReactFinland/site/pages/blog/2018-04-30_React-Finland-2018---Lessons-Learned-754a5f29067c.md

 #### Workshops

-![We had Jaffa cookies, bananas, and other goodies for our workshop students.](img/1__E2rLy8BY5lmeJGRFwPUKYg.jpeg) We had Jaffa cookies, bananas, and other goodies for our workshop students.
+![We had Jaffa cookies, bananas, and other goodies for our workshop students.](img/1__E2rLy8BY5lmeJGRFwPUKYg.jpeg)

 The conference began with a day of workshops on topics related to React and web development.
 The workshops were held in two locations and most were half-day long except for Michel’s one on state management.